 As with C&I waste, Construction Demolition and Excavation (CDE) wastes are not well monitored.
-It is well acknowledged that such waste contributes the most significant volumes to the overall waste generated and managed with the district.
+It is well acknowledged that such waste contributes the most significant volumes to the overall waste generated and managed within the district.
+The LWA uses a modified DEFRA methodology for estimating annual waste generation.